HackerUSA-CE/aisd-jse-01-hello-world/README.md

 Now that you've written your JavaScript code, let's run it in the terminal to see the output.

   - [ ] In Visual Studio Code, make sure you have the terminal open.
 If not, go to the top menu, click `Terminal`, then select `New Terminal`.
-  - [ ] To run your JavaScript code, type the following command and press Enter:
+  - [ ] To run your JavaScript code, type the following command and press enter:

 ```bash
 node index.js